Autumn suddenly arrived with a vengeance last weekend and it was cold for the first time in a long time in Sydney

 - Heat oven to 160 degrees and line two baking trays with greaseproof paper.

-- In a large bowl, mix the butter or coconut oil and sugar together well.
+- In a large bowl, mix the butter or coconut oil and honey or maple syrup together well.
 Add in the lentil puree and vanilla and again, mix well.

 - In a separate bowl sift together the flour and bicarb soda, then add the oats, linseeds, chia seeds, walnuts or pecans, raisins or chocolate chips and shredded coconut.